MarlonMueller/edge-iot/README.md

     ../model/birdnet_int8_coefficient.cpp
 )
 ```
- and include the model it [main.cpp](https://github.com/MarlonMueller/edge-iot/blob/main/src/esp32/main.cpp), e.g.,
+ and include the model it [`main.cpp`](https://github.com/MarlonMueller/edge-iot/blob/main/src/esp32/main.cpp), e.g.,

  ```
 #include "birdnet_int8.hpp"
 ```

-Furthermore, ensure that the correct input quantization exponent input_exponent is set in [main.cpp](https://github.com/MarlonMueller/edge-iot/blob/main/src/esp32/main.cpp).
-You can find the coefficient as a comment in the model .hpp file, for instance: input_exponent: ['-7'], or alternatively in the quantization log.
+Furthermore, ensure that the correct input quantization exponent input_exponent is set in [`main.cpp`](https://github.com/MarlonMueller/edge-iot/blob/main/src/esp32/main.cpp).
+You can find the coefficient as a comment in the model `.hpp` file, for instance: `input_exponent: ['-7']`, or alternatively in the quantization log.

-Time and heap logging can be enabled inside the [Kconfig.projbuild](https://github.com/MarlonMueller/edge-iot/blob/main/src/esp32/Kconfig.projbuild) file.
+Time and heap logging can be enabled inside the [`Kconfig.projbuild`](https://github.com/MarlonMueller/edge-iot/blob/main/src/esp32/Kconfig.projbuild) file.
 Ensure that the project is fully cleaned before compiling to ensure that the changes take effect.

 Additionally, if modifications are made such as changing the number of species, it is necessary to adjust the ESP32 code accordingly.

-For more insights, please consult [pipeline.py](https://github.com/MarlonMueller/edge-iot/blob/main/pipeline.py) and the respective Python modules within [/src](https://github.com/MarlonMueller/edge-iot/tree/main/src).
+For more insights, please consult [`pipeline.py`](https://github.com/MarlonMueller/edge-iot/blob/main/pipeline.py) and the respective Python modules within [`/src`](https://github.com/MarlonMueller/edge-iot/tree/main/src).

 # Repository Structure